 Overall, most dog groomers lead very happy working lives, and achieve great satisfaction from seeing dog owners who are delighted with their hard work and skill.
 Naturally, becoming a successful groomer takes time, patience, and commitment to the craft, but if you’ve got the passion and determination, there’s nothing holding you back!

 If you’d like to take the first step towards a career as a dog groomer, Oxbridge can help you secure the qualifications you need.
-For more information, head over to our homepage or give one of our experienced course advisers a call on 0121 630 3000.
+For more information, read about our dog grooming diploma, or give one of our experienced course advisers a call on 0121 630 3000.